What Size Fixture Works Best for a T8 Fluorescent Light

-A t8 florescent light is an efficient and effective lighting option when evaluating the lighting needs of your home, office, or industrial building.
-Florescent lighting works similarly to neon signs in that the lighting tube is filled with gases that are charged.
+A T8 fluorescent light is an efficient and effective lighting option when evaluating the lighting needs of your home, office, or industrial building.
+Fluorescent lighting works similarly to neon signs in that the lighting tube is filled with gases that are charged.
 The ballast ionizes the charged gasses, through electricity, illuminating the gasses.
-The gasses themselves do not emit light waves, but the tubes are coated with another substance that reacts with the gasses, emitting light waves.
-The term t8 refers to the diameter of the tube in eights of an inch.
+The gasses themselves do not emit light waves, but the tubes are coated with another substance that reacts with the gases, emitting light waves.
+The term T8 refers to the diameter of the tube in eights of an inch.

 A T8 tube means that it measures 8 eights (8/8) of an inch so is one inch in diameter.
 The ballast is the component within the light fixture that creates both the ionization but also controls the voltage that is supplied to the fluorescent tube.
 There is a wide variety of options available in fluorescent fixtures meant to be used for T8 tubes, for both residential as well as commercial applications.
 Here you will find some of the more popular sizes that work with T8 fluorescent tubes.

 A 24-inch fixture is a great option when lighting a small space, such as a closet or powder room.
 There is a variety on the market such as recessed fixtures and light fixtures that can accommodate anywhere between one and four bulbs for customized lighting.
 These can be used in combination with many smaller ones to create a much brighter, well-lit environment.

 This size of the fixture is better used in rooms about the size of a bedroom.
 These too are offered to accommodate anywhere from one to four bulbs or tubes to further customize the level of lighting.
 These can be found in a variety of styles for varying voltage needs and can be used in both decorative residential applications as well as more industrialized applications, such as in an office.

 48-inch Fluorescent Fixtures